Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.rst

 3. Click **OK** in both the windows.

-4. Right-click the application and select **Build** to build the application.
+4. Click the application and then select **Build** to build the application.

 Creating a Boot Image
 ~~~~~~~~~~~~~~~~~~~~~